 The Triple Threat offensive position is an aggressive stance that allows a player 3 attacking options; the dribble, the shot or the pass.
 It is an explosive, aggressive and controlled stance the readies the player for an attacking assault on the basket.
-It is in fact a fundamental aspect of basketball that every player must learn and master till it becomes an integrated part of their game.
+It’s, in fact, a fundamental aspect of basketball that every player must learn and master till it becomes an integrated part of their game.

 The following discussion presents you with a list of guidelines you must cultivate in order to integrate the basic fundamentals of the Triple Threat offensive positioning into your game:

 The Triple Threat stance is an aggressive and attacking body formation that requires speed and precision.
 Because of the sudden power that is required to explode out of this stance at a moment’s notice, it is important to bend your knees slightly in order to improve your quickness and agility off the mark.

 Good balance is a requirement of the Triple Threat stance.
 To ensure that you are balanced accordingly, make sure that both of your feet are standing about shoulder width apart in a slightly “staggered stance” (one foot being slightly ahead of the other).

 Back is Straight